Uche-UJO/D3-challenge/README.md

 ## Healthcare Disparity Project

 ### Problem
+###### Created a webpage that displays the relationship between obesity levels and poverty levels in the US.
-###### Build an interative web application to help users quickly query ufo-sightings data (https://uche-ujo.github.io/UFO-project/UFO-level-1/static/js-folder/data.js) based on different input conditions and then return a data table.
+Build an interative web application to help users quickly query ufo-sightings data (https://uche-ujo.github.io/UFO-project/UFO-level-1/static/js-folder/data.js) based on different input conditions and then return a data table.

 ### Process
 ###### Create a basic HTML web page and design it with CSS and Bootstrap.